MuradyanArtem/forum-api/README.md

 # Forum API

-Student project on the course of the Technopark database.
+Student project on course of the Technopark database.

 ## Requirments